 In the burnt out phase, patients often have to contend with significant disfigurement with an altered facial appearance.
-The goals of treatment in this phase are to restore the pre-illness facial appearance and this will often include several different types of surgery to the eye socket, eyelids, and sometimes the muscles that move the eye.
+The treatment goals in this phase are to restore the pre-illness facial appearance and this will often include several different types of surgery to the eye socket, eyelids, and sometimes the muscles that move the eye.

 What are the symptoms of TED?

 The main symptoms are caused by dry eye; watering, grittiness and discomfort/soreness.
 Dry eye occurs when the lacrimal gland, which produces tears, is affected by Thyroid Eye Disease.Common symptoms of TED include:

 - Bulging eyes (giving a ‘staring’ look)

 - Blurred or double vision